-Looking for general UnitedHealthcare commercial plans information and resources?
+Looking for general information about UnitedHealthcare commercial plans and UnitedHealthcare Individual Exchange plans?
 Explore these topics.

 Appointment access and availability standards

 We have certain requirements for appointments, after-hours care and health care professional availability.
 For more information, please see these access and availability standard sections in our UnitedHealthcare Care Provider Administrative Guide: